This post may contain affiliate links. Please read our disclosure policy.

 These step-by-step photos and instructions help you visualize how to make a single brownie.
 See the recipe box below for ingredient amounts and full recipe instructions.

-brownie batter in a mixing bowl with chocolate chips mixed in.
+brownie batter in a mixing bowl.

 Expert Tips